MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

 ## What is the View Item Limit Threshold?

+When the number of items or documents is so high that SharePoint displays an error instead of the content.
+For many years this was *5000*.

+Behind the scenes.
+SharePoint is querying data from a database.
+It, like all systems, can do but so much at a time, and the *Item Limit Threshold* is that limit.

 If you've operated sites with SharePoint Lists or Libraries for any amount of time, you or one of your customers will trigger the Item Limit Threshold in a List or Library.
-Either they've published a 300,000 row Excel spreadsheet as a new List, or they decided Friday afternoon at right-before-quitting-time is the right time to upload the entire network drive's contents to a single Library.
+Either they've published a 300,000 row Excel spreadsheet as a new List, or they decided Friday afternoon right-before-quitting-time is the perfect time to upload the entire network drive's contents to a single Library.
 Views break.
-Sorting and filtering (especially in on-premise) fall apart.
-Users report broken sites and missing data.
+Sorting and filtering (especially on-premise) fall apart.
+Users report *broken* sites and missing data.

 >  **The Limit is only the View**
-> As a Site Owner, it's best to keep in mind that when the threshold is exceeded, it's a problem with presenting the *View* and not the List/Library contents.
+> As a Site Owner, keep in mind that when the threshold is exceeded, it's a problem with presenting the *View* and not the List/Library contents.
 All the data is still there, it just can't be displayed.
 Mentally, separate the (Items, Documents) from the presentation (Views) to help you pick the best solution.

 It's easy to check the number of items or documents in a List or Library.
-Either check in Site Contents, or look in the List/Library Settings.
+Either look in *Site Contents*, or look in the List/Library Settings.
 A blue bar will appear there if the List/Library is getting close to the limit.